tatoflam/minute-ai/README.md

 This tool does:

-- convert input file into `mp3` (as it's relatively smaller than the other formats) and splitting it into appropriate sized chunk to send to whisper API by `ffmpeg`
+- convert input audio or video files into `mp3` (as it's relatively smaller audio format) and split it into appropriate sized chunk to send to whisper API by [ffmpeg](https://ffmpeg.org/)
-- detect original language spoken and make a transcript by whisper text-to-speech API (`whisper-1`)
+- detect original language spoken by [OpenAI-Whisper](https://github.com/openai/whisper) and make a transcript by OpenAI [OpenAI speech-to-text(Whisper API)](https://platform.openai.com/docs/guides/speech-to-text) (`whisper-1`)
-- summarize the transcript into a meeting note in the markdown format and translate it into the other language provided by `gpt-3.5-turbo`
+- summarize the transcript into a meeting note in the markdown format and translate it into the other language provided by [OpenAI Chat Completion (Chat API)](https://platform.openai.com/docs/guides/chat) (`gpt-3.5-turbo`)

 ## Usage